Piyush20002/Housing-Price-Prediction-Linear-Regression-/README.md

 The primary objective of this project was to predict housing prices based on various features of the houses, such as area, number of bedrooms, bathrooms, and other amenities.

 Process Overview
-Data Loading and Exploration:

-The dataset was loaded from a CSV file containing 545 entries with 13 features related to housing.
+Data Loading and Exploration: The dataset was loaded from a CSV file containing 545 entries with 13 features related to housing.
 Key columns included price, area, bedrooms, bathrooms, and several categorical variables like mainroad, guestroom, basement, etc.

 Data Cleaning:
 Missing Values: Checked for missing values, confirming there were none.
 Outlier Detection: Used box plots and the Interquartile Range (IQR) method to identify outliers in the price variable.
 Detected outliers were printed for further inspection.
 Feature Selection: Selected relevant features for analysis and model training, focusing on both numerical and categorical data.

 Data Transformation:
 Categorical variables were converted into numeric format using Label Encoding to prepare for model training.
 Summary statistics and correlation matrices were generated to understand the relationships between features.

 Data Splitting:
 The dataset was split into training (80%) and testing (20%) subsets to evaluate model performance.
 Model Training: Linear Regression Model was trained using the training dataset.
 Coefficients for each feature were calculated, indicating their impact on the housing price.

-Model Prediction:The model was used to predict prices on the test set, and results were compared with actual prices using scatter plots and regression plots.
+Model Prediction: The model was used to predict prices on the test set, and results were compared with actual prices using scatter plots and regression plots.

 Model Evaluation:

-Calculated performance metrics: Mean Squared Error (MSE): 1,771,751,116,594.04

-Root Mean Squared Error (RMSE): 1,331,071.42
+Calculated performance metrics: Mean Squared Error (MSE): 1,771,751,116,594.04 Root Mean Squared Error (RMSE): 1,331,071.42
 R-squared Score: 0.65, indicating that approximately 65% of the variance in housing prices was explained by the model.

 Key Insights

+Feature Importance:
-Feature Importance: The features with the most significant impact on housing prices were:
+The features with the most significant impact on housing prices were:

-Bathrooms: Coefficient = 1,097,117 (highest positive impact)

-Air Conditioning: Coefficient = 785,550
+Bathrooms: Coefficient = 1,097,117 (highest positive impact) Air Conditioning: Coefficient = 785,550
 Hot Water Heating: Coefficient = 687,881
 Preferred Area: Coefficient = 629,901
 Stories: Coefficient = 406,223

 The Furnishing Status had a negative coefficient (-210,397), suggesting that unfurnished homes might decrease price, as opposed to furnished or semi-furnished options.